Left-Handed Japanese Knives

 Notice: Honbazuke Service for Left-Handed Knives Suspended Until Further Notice

-At present, due to unforeseen circumstances, the craftsman who was previously responsible for the Honbazuke of left-handed knives is no longer available.
-In addition, the other craftsmen in our workshop are currently experiencing an extremely high volume of work, making it difficult to arrange the necessary coordination.
+At present, the craftsman who was previously responsible for the Honbazuke sharpening of left-handed knives is no longer available to provide this service.

-As a result, we regret to inform you that this service is temporarily suspended.
+As a result, we regret to inform you that this service is temporarily suspended until further notice.

-Unfortunately, we are also unable to confirm at this time when, or if, the service will resume.
+At this time, we are unable to confirm when the service may resume.

-We sincerely apologize for any inconvenience this may cause and thank you for your kind understanding.
+We sincerely apologize for any inconvenience and deeply appreciate your understanding.

 KIREAJI's Three Promises to You